Tech Content

 Getting users to download your application is just the first step.
 You also want users to use the application, or they’ll just remove it to make space for the next app.
 Fifty-seven percent of users uninstall an application within the first month of a download, and that attrition rate only grows over time.8

 Track retention and churn rates to better understand user pain points.
-Be responsive to customer complaints in the app stores you make your app available in, because that information is valuable.
+Be responsive to customer complaints in the application stores you make your app available in, because that information is valuable.
 It can shine a light on glitches and bugs that need to be repaired.
 Feedback can also tell you if your app is missing an important feature that users want.

 Most users uninstall applications because they haven’t used them enough.9 As stated above, others remove apps that take up too much memory.
 The third most cited reason for uninstalling an application is that the ad sends too many advertisements, leaving users feeling spammed.